mnit-rtmc/iris/docs/sign_message.md

 - `user`: name of user who created the message

 **Flash Beacon** indicates whether an associated beacon should flash.

+**Pixel Service** indicates whether the sign should perform scheduled pixel service while the message is displayed.

 **Duration** determines how long a message will be displayed (minutes).